developmentseed/ogr2osm-container/README.md

 3. In the command line, go to unzipped folder root of the repository, build the Docker container:
 `docker build -t ogr2osm .`

+### Troubleshooting
+**While building on Windows you get `no matching manifest for windows/amd64 in the manifest list`**.

+Make sure that you are using [Linux Containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers) and rebuild.

 ## Processing data
 After the initial setup, you can convert data by following these steps: